 Hi fellow crocheters!
 Another yet exciting pattern release is finally here!!
-I wanted to think out of the box and take a practical piece that works up quickly but is different and nothing I personally have seen before and that was the beginning to the round bubble washcloth.
+I wanted to think out of the box and take a practical piece that works up quickly but is different and nothing I personally have seen before and that was the beginning of the round bubble washcloth.
 I sent it out to some amazing testers that if it wasn’t for them!
 I could not have been able to get this ready in this short amount of time!
 So Thank you!
-Each of them are photo credit with their Instagram handle including @amandalovescrochet !
+Each of them are photo credit with their Instagram handle including @amandalovescrochet!

-Not only did I want to create the a product everyone already loves to use and make in a different shape but I kept my fellow makers who go to markets and sell their handmade creations in mind!
+Not only did I want to create a product everyone already loves to use and make in a different shape but I kept my fellow makers who go to markets and sell their handmade creations in mind!
 I made specially designed wrap labels to help advertise and make them stand out on your display!!
 They are long to gift or sell as a set (2) as well as single washcloths using card stock paper!

-I will end this post with saying how much I loved how this round washcloth turned out!
+I will end this post by saying how much I loved how this round washcloth turned out!
 I use mine currently using Lilly Sugar n cream yarn to wash my dishes and I love it!
 I have plans to use Premier Cotton yarn in the near future!
 Taking an oldie but a goodie and turning it into something fun to hold while doing dishes!!